 • Social worker: Laurie Hobbs, LCSW

 The Children’s Aerodigestive Clinic is located at the Center for Advanced Pediatrics.
-Procedures are performed at our Egleston and Scottish Rite hospitals.
+Procedures are performed at Arthur M. Blank Hospital and Scottish Rite Hospital.

 Center for Advanced Pediatrics